NVMeTCP-IP Core for 25G Datasheet

 Parameters Interface

-Note: All inputs must be valid when HostConnEn=1b and HostConnStatus=0b.
+Note: All inputs must keep the same value while HostConnEn=1b and HostConnStatus=0b

 HostMAC[47:0]